fosskers/vectortiles/README.md

 other codecs.
 It exposes a small API of conversion functions between raw protobuf data and a higher-level `VectorTile` type that is more condusive to further processing.
-It also exposes fairly simplistic (yet sensible) implementations of the typically GIS `Geometry` types:
+It also exposes fairly simplistic (yet sensible) implementations of the typical GIS `Geometry` types:

 * Point
 * LineString